Opnwall/ttyd-for-OPNsense/README.md

 - Remove the project or restrict management access when the terminal is not needed.

 ## Disclaimer

-This is an unofficial plugin and is not supported by the OPNsense team; use at your own risk.
+This is an unofficial community project and is not affiliated with, endorsed by, or supported by the OPNsense team.
+Please review the source code carefully before deployment and use it at your own risk.